Forest History

 LUMBERJACK - Inside an Era in the Upper Peninsula of Michigan by William S. Crowe (50th Anniversary ed.)

 C. Francis Belcher.
-Describes why and how logging railroads came and went.
+Describes 17 rail lines from the turn of the century.
+Reveals why and how logging railroads came and went.
 A vivid chronicle of when colorful timber barons ruled the land.
-Legends, lore, historic photos and more.
-9 x 6, 256p, photos, 1980.
+Legends, lore, historic photographs, and much more.
+9 x 6, 256p, b&w photos, 1980.

 WILDMEN, WOBBLIES & WHISTLE PUNKS: Stewart Holbrook's Lowbrow Northwest

 Brian Booth, ed..
-A collection of the best writings of Pacific NW history from the region's foremost storyteller & noted historian.
+A collection of the best writings of Pacific Northwest (PNW) history from the region's foremost storyteller and noted historian.
 Accounts of forgotten scandals and murders; stories of forest fires, floods and other calamities; tales of loggers and life in the logging camps, and; profiles of various lowbrow characters.
 A mix of solid scholarship, humor and a gift for celebrating the offbeat.
 5-1/2 x 8-1/2, 320p, b&w photos, 1992, reprint 1994.

 GLORY DAYS OF LOGGING